-Global Filter’s pleated microglass filter cartridges passed rigorous testing for organoleptic (i.e. taste) impact on beverages and provided new options to a global beer bottler.
-Global Filter helps leading beer producer save money while maintaining quality standards
+Global Filter’s pleated microglass filter cartridges passed rigorous testing for organoleptic (i.e. taste) impact on beverages and provided new options to a global beer bottler company.
+This leading beer producer also saved money using pleated microglass filter cartridges while maintaining quality standards.

-One of world’s largest beer producers was considering an output expansion and wanted an effective process technology to maximize beer freshness.
-Knowing that sizeable capital expenditure requirements are always part of optimizing product quality, they contacted Global Filter during their expansion process.
-The producer wanted to avoid the significant capital cost of adding a flash pasteurization process, which many in the industry believed to be necessary, in order to meet specifications for elimination of microbial contaminants.
-This process helps to stabilize the beer and maintain flavor while increasing its shelf life.
+One of the world’s largest beer producers was considering an output expansion and seeking effective process technologies to maximize beer freshness.
+They contacted Global Filter during their expansion process.
+The producer wanted to avoid significant capital costs of adding a flash pasteurization process for microbial contaminants.
+This process helps stabilize beer and maintain flavor while increasing its shelf life.
 Their current process was not consistently effective and they needed to make changes.

-In addition to a national distribution partner, Global Filter was contacted to observe production operations and discuss process objectives with the operation and quality control staffs.
+Global Filter was contacted to observe production operations and discuss process objectives with the operation and quality control staff.
 The teams agreed on a plan to conduct side-stream trials using multiple filter medias.
-The test design bracketed the range of retention efficiencies to allow the bottler to achieve a series of data that helped each media with service life, microbial retention performance, and cost per filtered barrel.
+The test design bracketed the range of retention efficiencies to allow the bottler to achieve optimum performance with service life, microbial retention, and cost per filtered barrel.

-The side-stream trials resulted in the selection of Global Filter’s 0.45 micron borosilicate glass microfiber pleated depth media filter cartridges.
-After six months of active use, the bottler was pleased with the change and the results validated their assertion that a flash pasteurizing system was unnecessary.
+The side-stream trials resulted in the selection of Global Filter’s 0.45-micron borosilicate glass microfiber pleated depth media filter cartridges.
+After six months of active use, the bottler was pleased with the change.

-Another positive outcome of the trials was the recognition that Global Filter’s pleated micro-glass filter cartridges passed rigorous testing for organoleptic (i.e. taste) impact on the beverages.
-An additional bonus was the program came in below budget.
-Today, the beer producer consistently achieves product quality standards required by their global customer base.
+A positive outcome of the trials was the recognition that Global Filter’s pleated micro-glass filter cartridges passed rigorous testing for organoleptic (i.e. taste) impact on beverages below the custoer’s budget.
+Today, the beer producer consistently achieves product quality standards and ustomer requirements.Download This Case Study